isomerpages/moe-anchorgreenpri/_holistic-education/Curriculum/English Language.md

 ### Focus
 A Community of Confident and Competent English Learners
 ### Objectives
-*   To nurture confident and effective communicators with the love for reading
+*   To nurture confident and effective communicators with the love for the language
-*   The department strives to build a strong foundation of the pupils’ language through rich language learning and equipping them with the receptive skills (listening, reading and viewing), productive skills (speaking, writing and representing) and knowledge about language (grammar and vocabulary).
+*   We strive on building a strong foundation of the English Language through students’ enjoyment of the language and the promotion of reading, oracy and writing skills to develop knowledge and independent use of the language.

 ### Pedagogy Approaches
-The school adopts STELLAR (Strategies for English Language Learning And Reading) in the teaching of English Language from Primary 1 to Primary 6 and supplements it with our own school-based packages.
-STELLAR aims to strengthen children’s language and reading skills while promoting a positive attitude towards learning using strategies and age-appropriate materials to engage children in the learning of English.
+The school adopts **STELLAR** (**ST**rategies for **E**nglish **L**anguage **L**earning **A**nd **R**eading) in the teaching of English Language.
+STELLAR strengthens students’ language and reading skills and promotes a positive attitude towards learning using stories and strategies to engage students in the learning of English Language.
 ### Key Programmes
 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}